Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

+In this work, we opt to fit the 4pt/2pt correlation ratio to obtain the energies of the nucleon and excited states for each momentum transfer.
+We will discuss this later in the following section.
 In what follows, prior to employing the fit to the 4pt/2pt correlation function, we initially employ Bayesian reconstruction (BR)~\cite{Burnier:2013nla} for reconstructing the spectral functions based on the 4pt/2pt correlation.
-This approach allows us to investigate the energy spectrum and determine the values of spectral function peaks at various $\Delta E_n$ values.
-These results can then be compared with the extraction of $\Delta E_n$ values obtained from fitting the 4pt/2pt correlation.
-Subsequently, we perform exponential fits to the 4pt/2pt correlation and use this as a consistency check, qualitatively comparing the resulting energy spectrum with that obtained through BR.
+This approach allows us to investigate the qualitative features of spectral function peaks at various $\Delta E_n$ values as a consistency check.

-\subsection{Bayesian reconstruction of spectral functions}
+\subsection{Bayesian Reconstruction of spectral functions}